theannachen/cityrp-paste-calculator/README.md

 Output:
 The resulting distribution will appear in the console.

+If there are any blocks that could not be found, it will print it before the distribution.

 ## price.js
 Requires: Your own key to replace it on line 2 along with your UUID